finos/FDC3/website/versioned_docs/version-2.0/api/spec.md

 ### App Channels

 App Channels are topics dynamically created by applications connected via FDC3.
-For example, an app may` create a channel to broadcast to others data or status specific to that app.
+For example, an app may create a named App Channel to broadcast data or status that is specific to that app to other apps that know to connect to the channel with that name.

 To get (or create) a channel reference, then interact with it: